About Athletic Training

 As George Mason University is located in a large and diverse metropolitan region, we provide our students with high quality educational experiences in a wide variety of practice settings.
 Furthermore, our unique geographic location, resources, and faculty expertise help us to provide students with some of the best pediatric and performing arts sports medicine experiences nationally.

-Bachelor of Science in Athletic Training Education Program (ATEP) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The Bachelor and Master of Science in Athletic Training is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 Who are the faculty in the program?